Takayuki Kubota: Inventions

 The five and a half inch plastic Kubotan key chain is Kubota's most important invention.
 It was designed as a tool for female Los Angeles Police Department officers, and registered as trademark in 1978.
 Kubota also developed the Kubotai, another self-defense weapon, which was patented in 1991.
 The Kubotai is used to employ wrist locks and immobilize the opponent.

+Death

+Kubota died in Glendale, California. on August 14, 2024, at the age of 89.
+He is survived by his wife of 59 years, Thea, and daughters, Amy and Sara.
+His son, Tyler, died August 6, 2024 after battling cancer.

 Books

-Kubota also has written several books on the martial arts:
+Kubota wrote several books on the martial arts:

 Media appearances

-Kubota has been featured in more than 280 movies and TV shows, and over 180 commercials.
+Kubota was featured in more than 280 movies and TV shows, and over 180 commercials.

 Celebrity students

 Over the years Kubota taught martial arts to many actors Chuck Barris, Dick Martin, Ron Ely, Bo Hopkins, Randolph Mantooth, Tim McIntire, the Bay City Rollers, Sam Peckinpah, Gary Owens, Stirling Silliphant, David Jensen, Sy Weintraub, Peter Frampton, Robert Conrad, George Kennedy, Tammy Lauren, Nancy McKeon, Hilary Swank.

 James Caan may have been his most loyal celebrity student, having trained with him from 1975 until at least 2004.